sharkba1t/100-days-of-code/log.md

 **Today's Progress**: Worked on the CSS for a practice project and some katas on [codewars](https://www.codewars.com/dashboard) for Python and JavaScript

-**Thoughts:** I almost gave up on the practice project because the was CSS was a mess and I couldn't fix it.
-I redid the CSS and I finally got it to look the way as intended.
+**Thoughts:** I almost gave up on the practice project because the CSS was a mess, and I couldn't fix it.
+I redid the CSS, and I finally got it to look the way as intended.

 On the other hand, the Katas went smoothly.
 I got one of them to work on the first try.

 ### Day 2: January 2, 2022

 **Today's Progress**:
 + made a static webpage for a fictional club using flexbox and grid.
-I made a rough wireframe using Adobe XD, and then gathered the assets.
+I made a rough wireframe using Adobe XD and then gathered the assets.
-+ finished a couple Katas on Codewars in JavaScript
++ finished a couple of Katas on Codewars in JavaScript

 **Thoughts:**
-The process for the website went a lot smoother than last time I worked on any CSS project.
+The process for the website went a lot smoother than the last time I worked on any CSS project.
-One of the Katas, the Roman Numerals Encoder was tough for me.
-I was trying to skip the steps and write clean code in one try, which I failed, because I wasn't able to work out the algorithm at first.
+One of the Katas, the Roman Numerals Encoder was tough.
+I was trying to skip the steps and write clean code in one try, which I failed because I couldn't work out the algorithm at first.
 It took me quite a while to figure out (and also learned how NOT to use switch case), but I made the code work.
-Also by comparing my code with others, I learned how to think differently when solving problems.
+Also, by comparing my code with others, I learned how to think differently when solving problems.

 **Link to work:**